 While you have better chances of seeing the aurora in New Zealand during certain parts of the year, you can definitely try to see them year-round.
 Here’s a quick guide to each season and your chances of seeing the southern lights while visiting during each.

-Similar to spring, autumn is a great transition season where you can enjoy some of the warm-weather activities.
-You can also take advantage of autumn colored landscapes and better chances of seeing the aurora as the night gets longer.
+- Autumn (March to May) – Similar to spring, autumn is a great transition season where you can enjoy some of the warm-weather activities.
+You can also take advantage of autumn-colored landscapes and better chances of seeing the aurora as the night gets longer.

 The Best Places in New Zealand to See the Southern Lights